What is Epsom salt?

 What are some uses of Epsom salt?

-Whether you like a relaxing soak or wish to enhance your beauty effortlessly, making Epsom salt a part of your daily routine can add a whole lot of goodness to your way of life.
+Whether you like a relaxing soak or wish to enhance your beauty effortlessly, making Epsom salt a part of your daily routine can add a whole lot of good to your way of life.

 To experience the numerous health benefits of Epsom salt, take relaxing, stress-relieving Epsom salt baths three times weekly by adding 2 cups of Ultra Epsom Salt to a warm bath and soaking for at least 12 minutes.
 For the added benefit of moisturizing your skin, add 1/2 cup olive oil or baby oil.
 Do not use soap as it will interfere with the action of the salts.